zoctipus/OctiLab/README.md

 ## Overview

 This repository was originally developed from Isaac Lab Extension Template.
-Now it extends additional features and environment on top of Isaac Lab, and serves as a Robot Learning developing platform.
-It is currently maintained and more robots and features come along.
+Now it extends additional features and environment on top of Isaac Lab, and intend to serve as a more wellrounded robot learning developing platform.
+It is currently actively maintained and more robots and features are coming along.
 This extension is carefully implemented in a non-destructive, easy-to-update manner, as it inherits as much as from Isaac Lab, so it updates as soon as Isaac Lab updates.

 ### Lab Features: